wp-plugins/basic-bilingual/readme.txt

 1. Upload `basic-bilingual` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Select your site languages in the plugin's settings

-If you were using this plugin prior to version 1.0 you will have to migrate your posts and pages.
-1. Make sure your back-up your database
-1. Select the same 2 languages you were previously using in the "Site languages" option
-1. Press the "Migrate" button on the settings page

 == Changelog ==